Barkagaon (community development block)

-Barkagaon is a community development block that forms an administrative division in the Hazaribagh Sadar subdivision of the Hazaribagh district in the Indian state of Jharkhand.
+Barkagaon is a community development block that forms an administrative division in the Hazaribagh Sadar subdivision of the Hazaribagh district in the Indian state of Jharkhand, with its headquarters at Barkagaon.

 Overview

 Hazaribagh district is spread over a part of the Chota Nagpur Plateau.
 The central plateau, averaging a height of 2000 ft, occupies the central part of the district.
 On all sides, except on the western side, it is surrounded by the lower plateau, averaging a height of 1300 ft, the surface being undulating.
 In the north and the north-west the lower plateau forms a fairly level tableland till the ghats, when the height drops to about 700 ft and slopes down gradually.
 The Damodar and the Barakar form the two main watersheds in the district.
 DVC has constructed the Konar Dam across the Konar River.
 It is a forested district with cultivation as the main occupation of the people.
 Coal is the main mineral found in this district.
 China clay is also found in this district.
 Inaugurating the Pradhan Mantri Ujjwala Yojana in 2016, Raghubar Das, Chief Minister of Jharkhand, had indicated that there were 23 lakh BPL families in Jharkhand.
 There was a plan to bring the BPL proportion in the total population down to 35%.